Brave Story: Reception

-Brave Story: New Traveler was generally well received by critics earning aggregated scores of 76% from Metacritic and 79% from GameRankings.
+Novel

+Viz Media was awarded the Batchelder Award in 2008 for publishing Brave Story novel.
+Matt Paddock from Game Vortex ponders on the "family dynamics and the pain of divorce or marital dysfunction is still so great in Japan that readers there are transfixed by this kind of stuff."
+He criticizes Miyabe for not introducing the "fantasy world much earlier to capture the imagination of her readers".
+Katherine Dacey of Pop Culture Shock describes "Miyabe’s dark fantasy" as "a Frankenbook, stitched together from pieces of EverQuest, Guin Saga, Harry Potter, The Lord of the Rings, Star Wars, and The Wizard of Oz to create an entertaining, surprisingly adult adventure story whose seams sometime show."

+Film

 The Brave Story film was nominated for "Animation of the Year" at the 2007 Japanese Academy Awards.
 John Li from MovieXclusive commends the film for its animation, saying "pleasing soft pastel colors and the occasional computer animation is still refreshing and pleasant to look at".
 Mark Schilling of The Japan Times compares Wataru to Doraemons Nobita.
 He compares "the "quest for five jewels" motif" to the Dragon Ball series and The Chronicles of Narnia.
 John Smith from Impuse Gamer commends the film for its "beautiful animation techniques and some great sound sequences".
 Mania.com's Chris Beveridge commends the Blu-ray Disc version of Brave Story for being "very expansive in its use of the surround channels during some of the action sequences".
 He also commends the film for its visual quality saying, "on our 50" set at 720p, the only "problems" I could find was that I had to be six inches (152 mm) from the screen and looking at the pixels to see some of the shiftiness in the animation in the scenes where dark blues and blacks mix".
 Mania.com's Dani Moure compares the film's "old-fashioned" character designs to Studio Ghibli's.
 Anime News Network's Brian Hanson criticises the film as "being one of the worst-looking big-budget anime films of recent memory, the story is a mash of bizarre coincidences held together haphazardly by forced and annoying bouts of exposition, with irritating and one-dimensional characters chirping throughout".

-Erkael of the french website Manga News gave the anime film 18 out of 20, and describes it as "Brave Story is a real phenomenon in Japan, in addition to the film which required more than four long years of work, This superb film, from the Gonzo studio, in itself is a guarantee of quality.
+Erkael of the French website Manga News gave the anime film 18 out of 20, and describes it as "Brave Story is a real phenomenon in Japan, in addition to the film which required more than four long years of work, This superb film, from the Gonzo studio, in itself is a guarantee of quality.
 The quest for sacred gems is only a pretext to explore this vast world and develop the character who will become aware of the suffering of others once he has stopped focusing on his own.
 Indeed the film is deeper than it seems, it goes beyond a simple Heroic Fantasy adventure, it encourages reflection and knows how to be very touching on many occasions.
 In short, this film is a masterpiece to own, it is already a great classic!".